C15HOT/yandex_smart_home_api/README.md

 </div>

 ## About

-[comment]: <> (Расширить этот раздел, просто воды долей) The library contains methods for obtaining information about the smart home, smart home devices and managing these devices
+The library contains methods for obtaining information about the smart home, smart home devices and managing these devices.
+Library methods allow you to separately manage smart home devices using the YandexApi class.
+The YandexSession/YandexSessionAsync class is used to control smart speakers.
+The library provides convenient direct access to device objects that allow you to access device-accessible methods
 ## Built With

 * [![Python][python-shield]][python-url]